 RESEARCH AND TEACHING

-Ren Heintz is an Assistant Professor in the English Department and is the Director of the Center for the Study of Genders and Sexualities at CSULA.
+Ren Heintz is an Assistant Professor in the English Department and is the Director of the Center for the Study of Genders and Sexualities at Cal State LA.
 Dr. Heintz received their Ph.D. in Literature from the University of California, San Diego (2015), and their MA in English from the University of Pennsylvania.
-Before joining CSULA’s English Department as an Assistant Professor, Dr. Heintz was a Visiting Assistant Professor at Pomona College and they held a two-year Mellon Postdoctoral Fellowship at Tulane University.
-Dr. Heintz teaches and conducts research in multi-ethnic U.S. literature from the nineteenth-century to the present through the lens of queer studies and gender studies.
-They are currently working on a manuscript titled Racist Attachments: Queer Genealogies of U.S. Slavery and Settler Colonialism.
-This book complicates dominant periodizations of the emergence of heterosexual and homosexual identities in the 19th-century by reassessing the genealogy of sexuality in light of the history of slavery and U.S. colonialism.
+Before joining the English Department, Dr. Heintz was a Visiting Assistant Professor at Pomona College and they held a two-year Mellon Postdoctoral Fellowship at Tulane University.
+Dr. Heintz teaches and conducts research in multi-ethnic U.S. literature from the nineteenth-century to the present through the lens of queer, trans, gender, and critical race studies.
+They are currently working on a manuscript titled Racist Attachments: Queer Genealogies of Slavery and Settler Colonialism in Early America.
 Racist Attachments engages 19th-century sensational literature, visual satires, archival documents, legal records, science fiction, and contemporary African American art.
-Dr. Heintz's scholarship has appeared in American Quarterly, GLQ: A Journal of Lesbian and Gay Studies, Studies in American Fiction, and The Feminist Wire.
+Dr. Heintz's scholarship has appeared in American Quarterly, GLQ: A Journal of Lesbian and Gay Studies, Studies in American Fiction, and Feminist Media Histories.

-Dr. Heintz has taught courses such as “The American Gothic”, “19th-Century U.S. Women Writers”, “Law and Literature”, “Passing Narratives” and “LGBT Literature” amongst a range of other courses focusing on literary productions in the United States across race, class, gender, and sexual lines.
-For the 2018-2019 academic year, they will be teaching “Ethnic Literature in the U.S.”, “Readings in American Literature”, “The Body in Literature and Culture”, and “Crimes, Scenes, Interpretations: Literature and the Law”.
+Dr. Heintz has taught courses such as “The American Gothic,” “Law and Literature,” “Passing Narratives,” and “LGBT Literature” amongst a range of other courses focusing on literary productions in the United States across race, class, gender, and sexual lines.

-- Manuscript in progress: Racist Crossings: Queer Genealogies of U.S. Slavery and Settler Colonialism
+- Manuscript in progress: Racist Attachments: Queer Genealogies of Slavery and Settler Colonialism in Early America

 - "Fugitive Performance: Negotiating Biopower and the Law in US Chattel Slavery."
 American Quarterly 71.3 (2019).